robotology/blocktest/README.md

  <command name="setVelocity" xvelocity="$xvelocity$" yvelocity="0.5" repetitions="1" wait="0" reporterror="true"/>
 ```

-In this case the xvelocity parameter will use the table xvelocity.
+In this case, the xvelocity parameter will use the table xvelocity.

 The test should be executed at least 10 times so:
 ```xml
     <test file="test//411.xml" repetitions="10" repetitionsfortime="" name="xxx"  code="0411"  />
 ```

-## 6.3.
+## 7.3.
 Examples
-Tests and example are present in folder test.
+Tests and example are present in the folder test.

-# 7. Test execution
+# 8. Test execution

 To execute the test you should compile the test environment: